I published an article back in 2015 that made a bold claim that there is no such thing as digital.

 Where do all these voltages and currents come from?
 The power supply – or supplies.

-Musica Pristina started, in part, by our obsession with linear power supplies.
+Musica Pristina started, in part, because of our obsession with linear power supplies.
 I was a slow believer that a power supply could have such a big impact on a digital circuit.
-I mean, computers with often cheap PSUs, aren’t losing bits from time to time, otherwise your documents and email would eventually be corrupted.
+Think about it, computers which often have cheap PSUs, aren’t losing bits from time to time.
+If they did, your documents and email would eventually be corrupted.

 I read some research and did some research.
 I started to find empirical evidence to back up the claims that power supplies were having an often very large effect on the components they were powering.